MagaluCloud/magalu/mgc/cli/docs/load-balancer/network-listeners/create.md

     --description string            A brief description of the listener -h, --help                          help for create
-    --load-balancer-id uuid         load_balancer_id: ID of the attached Load Balancer (required) --name string                   The unique name of the listener (required) --port integer                  The port number on which the listener will be active (required) --protocol enum                 The protocol used by the listener (e.g., TCP, TLS) (one of "tcp" or "tls") (required) --tls-certificate-id string     Tls Certificate Id: The ID of the TLS certificate
+    --load-balancer-id uuid         load_balancer_id: ID of the attached Load Balancer (required) --name string                   The unique name of the listener (max character count: 64) (required) --port integer                  The port number on which the listener will be active (required) --protocol enum                 The protocol used by the listener (e.g., TCP, TLS) (one of "tcp" or "tls") (required) --tls-certificate-id string     Tls Certificate Id: The ID of the TLS certificate